• Have you tried out dark mode?! Scroll to the bottom of any page to find a sun or moon icon to turn dark mode on or off!

 I like it.

-The less you value your time the more attractive home building your racking is.
-If you value your time over $2/hr then homebuilding will never pan out.
-If you have a full time job and want to order something that will show at your door in a few days that you can have going the next day then this is pretty impressive.
+If you have a full time job and want to order something that will show up at your door in a few days that you can have going the next day then this is pretty impressive.

 I'll also mention that not everyone has an infinite amount of time to spare to save a few dollars, or several hundred feet of leftover oilfield pipe at thier fingertips.
-And that's ok, let's not do the passive aggressive thing and beat up on something because it not simultaneously cheaper than homebuilding and a 100% perfect fit for every application.
+And that's ok, let's not do the passive aggressive thing and beat up on something because it’s not simultaneously cheaper than homebuilding and a 100% perfect fit for every application.

 I do really like the panel mounting method but the metal seems thin, I'd be curious of the thickness.